Pragya2019/Xylella_MLST_ONT/README.md

  cat ./*_NGSpeciesID/consensus_reference_*.fasta > all_mlst_alleles.fasta; mlst all_mlst_alleles.fasta > ./$i\_MLST.txt
  ```
  ## To inspect all results
- the results from all analysis can be visualized on the screen
+ the results from all analysis can be visualized on the screen, for this cat the files from each analyis
  ```
 less -S ./sample.list | while read i; do echo $i; cat ./$i/*_stringMLST.txt; head -n 1 ./$i/*_blast.txt; cat ./$i/$i\_MLST.txt
 ```